Kaceykaso/TileyTiles/README.md

-/* TilelyTiles
- * Written by Kacey Coughlin
- * Creative Commons license
- */

 TileyTiles
 ==========

 UI tiles similar to Metro style tiles, using ONLY CSS3, no Javascript!
 This way, it can easily be used in a Script Editor Webpart for SharePoint!
-If using in Script Editor Webpart: Just copy the code in the demo.html file (only stuff between <style> and <body>, leave everything else out.
+If using in Script Editor Webpart: Just copy the code in the demo.html file (only stuff between style and body tags, leave everything else out.

-Useage
+Usage
 ======

 File out links on each tile within the "label":